JoggAI-Tech/docs/api-reference/API Documentation/CreateInstantAvatar.md

 You can customize your avatar using the Create Instant Avatar API.
 Input the video path via `origin_url` to create your digital avatar.

-You can delete a customized avatar using the Delete Instant Avatar API by selecting it with the avatar's `ID`.

 ### Base URL

 \`https://api-services.jogg.ai\`